gunderbolt/maverage/readme.md

 # maverage - Moving Average

+## About maverage

-`maverage` provides a Simple Moving Average implementation that delays the average calculation until requested - useful for programs that collect data in real-time and delay processing until later.
+maverage provides a Simple Moving Average implementation that delays the average calculation until requested - useful for programs that collect data in real-time and delay processing until later.